A Skellam Regression Model for Quantifying Positional Value in Soccer: Data and Methods

-Figure \ref{fig:model_eval} (bottom) presents the probability calibration curves for our Skellam regression model.
-Given that we have 3 possible results (i.e., win, loss and draw), we present three curves from the perspective of the home team, that is, a home team win, loss or draw.
+Furthermore, a calibration curve presents on the horizontal axis the predicted probability and on the vertical axis the observed probability.
+More specifically, in order to build the probability calibration curve of a binary classifier we group the test data based on the predicted probability $\pi_{pred}$ of belonging to class ``1''.
+Then for each of these groups we calculate the fraction of the test data points that were indeed of class ``1'', which is the observed probability $\pi_{obs}$.
+Ideally we should have $\pi_{pred}=\pi_{obs}$. \todonew{Figure \ref{fig:model_eval_calibration} presents the probability calibration curves for our Skellam regression model.
+Given that we have 3 possible results (i.e., home team win, away team win and draw), we present three curves.
 The $x$-axis presents the predicted probability for each event, while the $y$-axis is the observed probability.
-In particular we quantize the data in bins of 0.05 probability range, and for all the games within each bin we calculate the fraction of games for which the home team won/lost/draw, and this is the observed probability.
-To reiterate, we would like to have these two numbers being equal.
+In particular we quantize the data in bins of 0.1 probability range, and for all the games within each bin we calculate the fraction of games for which the home team won/away team won/draw, and this is the observed probability.
+The inset in each curve is the distribution of the predicted probabilities in the various bins used for the calibration curve. } To reiterate, we would like to have these two numbers being equal.
 Indeed, as we can see for all 3 events the probability output of our model is very accurate, that is, all lines are practically on top of the $y=x$ line.
-It is interesting to note, that our model does not provide a draw probability higher than 30\% for any of the games in the test set, possibly due to the fact that the base rate for draws in the whole dataset is about 25\%.
+It is interesting to note, that our model does not provide a draw probability higher than 30\% for any of the games in the test set, possibly due to the fact that the base rate for draws in the whole dataset is about 25\%. \todonew{Furthermore,the deviation of the draw curve from the $y=x$ line for small probabilities, is most probably due to the fact that there are very few data points in this bin according to the distribution shown in the inset. }